cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 1. BOSH Director logs, via `bosh task <task_number>`

-    This contains the output from the BOSH Director whenever a BOSHcommand is run on it.
+    This contains the output from the BOSH Director whenever a BOSH command is run on it.
 If there is an issue when running a BOSH command, these logs are where you should start.
 For instance, if you run `bosh deploy` and it fails, then the BOSH Director will have a log of where things went wrong.
 To access these logs, find the task number of the failed command by running `bosh tasks recent`.
 Then, run `bosh task <task_number>`.
 The Director's logger writes to the logs:

 1. Agent logs, in `/var/vcap/bosh/log` or via `bosh logs`